HL7/fhir-pacio-adi/input/pagecontent/content_type_overview.md

                 <li>Provides guidance that a person would want known to inform treatment and care planning during a potential future medical emergency, in the case where the patient is unable to communicate with caregivers and medical personnel and the appointed healthcare agent needs to make decisions on the patient's behalf.</li>
                 <li>There is NO “contract” between the author (patient) and any other party involved in the future medical emergency that the GPP is required to be followed (i.e., no offer or acceptance, no consideration, no consequences for failure to follow the patient’s directives)</li>
                 <li>A Mental Health Advance Directive is a special type of patient-authored document focused on treatment and care experience preferences relevant to behavioral health conditions.
 This type of document may appoint a behavioral healthcare agent whose powers are constrained to addresses mental health related care decisions during times when the patient is not able to make decisions.</li>
                 <li>In some cases, a practitioner may assist a person with creating their advance directive or mental health advance directive document.
-The pracitioner functions as a facilitator, assisting the patient to document their preferences accurately and completely.
+The practitioner functions as a facilitator, assisting the patient to document their preferences accurately and completely.
 The facilitator is not an author of the document.
 The document reflects the thoughts and words of the patient.
 The facilitator is recorded in the document as someone who has performed advance care planning services to support the patient’s creation of their own document.</li>
             </ul>
         </td>
     </tr>